 Just down the road from Southeast Light is Mohegan Bluffs.
 The beach below is accessed by a sturdy set of stairs that zig-zag down the side of the cliffs.

 For our last night on the island, we moved over to Payne’s Marina so we could explore a bit on our bikes 🚲, hook up to electricity to charge phones, iPad and the computer.
 Although we had other recommendations for dinner, we decided to revisit The Oar over at the Boat Basin.
-The food is average, but the place is fun, with games and Adirondack chairs on the lawn overlooking Great Salt Pond, and a covered, but open deck for dining, and signed oars all over the walls and ceiling of the restaurant and bar.
-And, they make a mean mudslide, which they’re known for!
+The food is average, but the place is fun, with games and Adirondack chairs on the lawn overlooking Great Salt Pond.
+There’s a covered, but open deck for dining, and signed oars all over the walls and ceiling of the restaurant and bar.
+They also make a mean mudslide, which they’re well known for!
 Plus, we had been here with Justin and Bryan on our family’s first boat trip to Block, so nostagia won out!

 We had a somewhat leisurely morning, leaving Payne’s Marina around 9 am.
 It was a beautiful day, in the low 70’s with little wind and clear skies.